ToolkitCustomizeWidgetsDirectoryCustomize — Visibility Engine

 1. Open the Visibility Rules tab and review your rule groups top-to-bottom

-2. Check which group would match the visitor's context and what verdict it returns
+2. Check which group matches the visitor's context and what verdict it returns

 Still stuck?
 Contact support with: